-It seems that as time progresses the idea or incorporation of the monochromatic theme is becoming more popular.
+As time progresses, the idea of incorporating the monochromatic theme is becoming more popular.
 The simplicity of the concept has been gaining a lot of followers.
 And more and more artists have tried to create their own masterpieces using this monochromatic method.

-Many artists use monochrome to reduce the work into its simplest form.
-So that the focus is purely in its physical elements.
-Such as, in its color, texture, or the way it was created.
+Many artists use monochrome to reduce the work into its simplest form so that the focus is purely on its physical elements, such as in its color, texture, or the way it was created.
 Another purpose of using monochromatic art would be to have clear color schemes that keep audiences engaged.
-This means that the audience can solely focus on what the art is trying to say and truly understand the theme.
-Without distracting audiences from bright, flashy colors.
+This means that the audience can solely focus on what the art is trying to say and truly understand the theme without distracting audiences from bright, flashy colors.

-Monochrome color palettes work for a number of reasons.
+Monochrome color palettes work for several reasons.
 The concept of monochrome is not limited to only one type of design.
 This is why it’s usually a favorite for interior designers as well as many web developers.

 Monochrome also is inclusive.
 It allows those with color blindness some accessibility benefits.
 Monochromatic allows contrasting elements to be seen as well.
 Another appeal of monochromatism is the impression it leaves, especially with a strong or unique base color.

 Creating a monochrome palette starts by picking out a base color.
-After that start creating lighter and darker color variants.
+After that, start creating lighter and darker color variants.
 This can be done through Adobe Color CC, where a monochromatic tool is provided.
-From there just start creating more tints and shades.
-Remember that the rules for regular color palettes still apply to the monochromatic one.
-With the only difference being that the monochromatic color palette originates from the same base.
+From there, start creating more tints and shades.
+Remember that the rules for regular color palettes still apply to the monochromatic one, with the only difference being that the monochromatic color palette originates from the same base.
 (Shade means adding black to the color to make it darker.
-Whereas, tint means adding white to the color to make it lighter).
+At the same time, tint means adding white to the color to make it lighter).

-Other helpful tips to keep in mind when discussing creating your own monochromatic work is to keep things simple.
-This gives users more time to absorb all the information without being distracted with the onslaught of information.
+Another helpful tip to keep in mind when discussing creating your own monochromatic work is to keep things simple.
+This gives users more time to absorb all the information without being distracted by the onslaught of information.
 Almost monochromatic designs are also a great thing to remember when trying to get one’s attention.
-This allows for the majority of the content to stay monochrome but also allows room for a pop of color to capture your audience.
+This allows for the majority of the content to stay monochrome and allows room for a pop of color to capture your audience.

-Monochrome is and always has given artists to communicate their content without the distractions of mismatching colors and clustered pieces.
+Monochrome always has given artists the to communicate their content without the distractions of mismatching colors and clustered pieces.
 They provide artists and designers a way to make simple yet effective ways to leave the audience with a memorable first impression.